agentlang-ai/agentlang-docs/docs/design-studio/data-model/components/create-component.md

 ### **Step 5: Click "Create"**

-Verify the component name and click the the "Create" button.
+Verify the component name and click the "Create" button.
 Design Studio will process your request and generate the new component within the selected model, this process may take a few seconds.

 ### **Step 6: Confirmation and Completion**